k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md

 ### Overview

+The Catalog provides the ability to build **artifacts** and save them in the Project tree as CSV files.
+They are also created as MTables, uploaded to the Fabric memory.

+There are two kinds of artifacts: the artifacts of the Catalog fields and the artifacts of the relations.

-The Catalog provides the ability to build artifacts and save them in the Project tree.
-The field artifact files include details of all Catalog fields and their properties - such as Classification and PII - for the currently displayed Catalog version.
-The relations artifact files include details of the Catalog's relations.
+* The **field** artifact files include details of all Catalog fields and their properties - such as Classification and PII - for the selected Catalog version.
+* The **relations** artifact files include details of the Catalog's relations.

 The prerequisite for building the Catalog artifact is running the Discovery job for at least one project interface.